Wilts and Berks Canal: History

-The idea for the Wilts & Berks Canal grew from a proposal to construct a canal between Lechlade on the Thames and Severn Canal and Abingdon-on-Thames on the River Thames.
+The idea for the Wilts and Berks Canal grew from a proposal to construct a canal between Lechlade on the Thames and Severn Canal and Abingdon-on-Thames on the River Thames.
 A meeting was held at Abingdon in 1784, and the proposal gained support among local landowners.
 Subsequently, Frederick Page suggested a canal suitable for Thames barges to run between a junction with the Thames and Severn at Kempsford and Wantage, passing through Highworth near Swindon and Longcot.
 At Wantage, it would split into two, with one branch going to Abingdon and the other to Wallingford, further downstream on the Thames.
 The Kennet and Avon Canal had also surveyed a route through Calne and Chippenham, which had been discarded in favour of the route through Bradford-on-Avon and Devizes.
 A meeting to promote the ideas was held at Swindon on 12 November 1793, but presentation of a bill to Parliament was postponed until the plans were more mature.

 James Black, representing the Thames and Severn Canal, asked William Whitworth the engineer for his canal to survey the route, including a link to his canal.
 By 22 February 1794, plans were sufficiently advanced that they were approved by a committee meeting at Swindon.
 The Earl of Peterborough chaired the meeting, which also heard that agreement had been reached with the Kennet and Avon Canal, although the junction with the Thames was still not finalised.
 By the meeting held on 16 May, Abingdon had been chosen as the connection to the Thames.

 A bill for a canal from Trowbridge on the Kennet and Avon Canal, running through Melksham, Dauntsey, Wootton Bassett, Swindon, Shrivenham, and Charlow to terminate on the Thames at Abingdon, was submitted to Parliament.
 It faced opposition from the city of Oxford, who maintained that trade on the Thames above Abingdon and to the city would be considerably damaged, but despite their stance, the bill passed into law on 30 April 1795, when the Wilts and Berks Canal Act 1795 (35 Geo.
 3. c.
 52) received royal assent.
 The length of the canal was initially 55.25 mi, but provision was made for developments at the Trowbridge end.
-The Kennet and Avon Canal were proposing to alter their route, and the act allowed the proprietors to give the section from Trowbridge to Semington to the Kennet and Avon Company if their new route was authorised within three years and built within seven.
+The Kennet and Avon Canal were proposing to alter their route, and the act allowed the proprietors to give the section from Trowbridge to Semington to the Kennet and Avon Canal Company if their new route was authorised within three years and built within seven.
 The deviation was authorised, and the Kennet and Avon built the length from Trowbridge to Semington, from where their main line continued on to Devizes.
-The length of the Wilts & Berks was thus reduced to 51 mi.
+The length of the Wilts and Berks Canal was thus reduced to 51 mi.